ThomasVitale/spring-io-2022-spring-cloud-gateway/README.md

-# Spring Cloud Gateway - Resilience, Security, and Observability (Devoxx UK 2022)
+# Spring Cloud Gateway - Resilience, Security, and Observability (Spring I/O 2022)

 Do you want to use a microservices architecture?
 Are you looking for a solution to manage access to single services from clients?
 How can you ensure resilience and security for your entire system?
 Spring Cloud Gateway is a project